DimSpathoulas/GeomApp_3MOT/README.md

 ## Notes
-CURRENTLY ONLY G1,G2 STAGE IS FUNCTIONAL
+CURRENTLY ONLY G1,G2 STAGE IS STABLE

 ## Contact Info